albertmas/GameEngines/README.md

 On the third assignment we have been integrating [Wwise](https://www.audiokinetic.com/products/wwise/) library in order to use it in our engine.
 Our main purpose was to be able to prepare a scene with two main background musics that were looping, including one static and one moving gameobject with spatial sound effects and an area where the sound of the moving gameobject would be affected by a reverb effect.

 We starting the assignment by including the Wwise SDK in our engine.
-Once it was done we created the moduleAudio with a component audiosource and a component listener.
+Once it was done we created the ModuleAudio with a component audiosource and a component listener.

 ![](GifAudio.gif)
 ![](GifAudio2.gif)